in-toto/attestation/spec/v1.0-draft/digest_set.md

 Supported algorithms:

--   Standard cryptographic hash algorithms with lowercase hex-encoded values, for cases when the method of serialization is obvious or well known:
+-   Standard cryptographic hash algorithms using [the NIST names][nist-hashes] (converting to lowercase and replacing `-` replaced with `_`) as keys and lowercase hex-encoded values, for cases when the method of serialization is obvious or well known:
     `sha256`, `sha224`, `sha384`, `sha512`, `sha512_224`, `sha512_256`,
     `sha3_224`, `sha3_256`, `sha3_384`, `sha3_512`, `shake128`, `shake256`,
     `blake2b`, `blake2s`, `ripemd160`, `sm3`, `gost`, `sha1`, `md5`

--   `goModuleH1`: The go module [directory Hash1][], omitting the "h1:"
+-   `goModuleH1`: The go module [directory Hash1][Hash1], omitting the "h1:"
     prefix and output in lowercase hexadecimal instead of base64.
 Can be computed over a directory named `name@version`, or the contents of zip file containing such a directory: